mukulsingh24/SenseWallet/README.md

-# 💰 Expense Tracker
+# 💰 SenseWallet

 A **modern, full-stack expense management application** built with **React** (frontend) and **Node.js + Express + MongoDB** (backend).
 Track, manage, and categorize your expenses with an intuitive interface and powerful backend API.

 ## 📋 Project Overview

-**Expense Tracker** is a comprehensive web application designed to help users efficiently manage their personal and business expenses.
+**SenseWallet** is a comprehensive web application designed to help users efficiently manage their personal and business expenses.
 The application features:

 - **Frontend:** A responsive React.js interface with Bootstrap styling for a modern user experience
 - **Backend:** RESTful API built with Node.js and Express for robust server-side operations